Why User Experience Matters in Digital Marketing

 Creating a mobile-friendly UX

 Smartphones have changed the way people view, shop, and connect online.
 More and more digital users are choosing mobile over desktops as the preferred touchpoint for media consumption because of a 504% increase in consumption since 2011.

 Today's consumers have become so accustomed to using their phones that they abandon a website if it's not optimised for their devices-and; if you run a business, that could mean a significant loss in conversions or even damage your brand.

 Despite this, 52% of users reported that a bad mobile experience made them less likely to engage with a company.
 With 60% of searches now occurring on mobile, UX is an important factor in digital marketing to consider.

-Even though mobile dominates today’s world, the desktop isn’t irrelevant.
-A multi-platform strategy is essential for a successful buyer’s journey in e-commerce since most transactions take place on PCs.
-However, many marketers and brands still focus on desktops as their primary area of focus, which is out of sync with today’s consumer behaviour.
+Even though mobile dominates today's world, the desktop isn't irrelevant.
+A multi-platform strategy is essential for a successful buyer's eCommerce journey since most transactions occur on PCs.
+However, many marketers and brands still focus on desktops as their primary area of focus, which is out of sync with today's consumer behaviour.

 The basics: Understanding digital UX

 At its broadest level, user experience refers to all aspects of how end users interact with a company, its products, and its services.
 When browsing, reading, or interacting with your website, your audience feels feelings, emotions, and satisfaction.